yuwen002/IceFlameGin/web/AdminLTE-3.2.0/docs/javascript/treeview.md

 {: .quote-info}

 > ##### IMPORTANT!
-> If you want to use a multiple treeview's beside the main-sidebar treeview,
+> If you want to use a multiple treeview'svc beside the main-sidebar treeview,
-> then you need to add to all treeview's a ID-tag.
+> then you need to add to all treeview'svc a ID-tag.
 > ```html
 > <ul data-widget="treeview" id="someIdNameOrSo" data-accordion="false">...</ul>
 > ```